jprchlik/weekly_weather/README.md

 flare_query.py
 ==============
-A program that queries the number of flares in a given time frame and writes the output into
+A program that queries the number of flares in a given time frame and writes the output into formatted file.
-    a file formatted file.

 get_syntoptic_files.py
 ==============